 - Implement auto-suggestions: Show keyword recommendations as the shopper is typing into the search field.
 This is a great way to showcase some of your other product options and can help customers find what they are looking for without having to completely type in the entire phrase.

-Thanks for reading and stay tuned for our next #SellMore post!
-If you’re a Bigcommerce client and want to ask specific questions about your business and gain insight from our experts, click on the link below.
+Thanks for reading!
+Stay tuned for our next #SellMore post or discover some advanced conversion tips to increase your company’s ROI.
+If you’re a BigCommerce client and want to ask specific questions about your business and gain insight from our experts, click on the link below.
 We’d love to help you sell more!